carvel-dev/imgpkg/docs/air-gapped-workflow.md

 `imgpkg copy -i localhost:9001/simple-app-configuration --to-tar /tmp/my-image.tar`

 Flags used in the command:
-  * `-i` indicates that the user want to push a simple OCI Image to a registry
+  * `-i` indicates to relocate a particular OCI image
-  * `--to-tar` indicates location to write a tar file containing assets
+  * `--to-tar` indicates local location to write a tar file containing the OCI image assets

 The output will display the image being converted to a tarball on your local machine:
 ```